vipcxj/react-make-ellipsis/README.md

 ## Note

 The component require its width not depend on its content.
 Because its real content depends on its width.
+So a computed width should be provide.
+It can be provided by the width prop, the width in style prop or the width of containerNode prop.
+If the width prop is a percent value, one ancestor of the component should has a concrete width.
+The flex model is encouraged, because it support providing the width without specify concrete width.